Our Commitment to Veterans

 The support of generous benefactors enable veterans to complete an MBA and compete for careers with salaries commensurate with their experience and service.
 These benefactors recognize that military experience can transition seamlessly to the corporate world.
 They recognize that helping vets is not only a patriotic thing to do, it's the right thing to do.

-Together, our benefactors have provided more than $8.3 million toward a $10 million Veteran's Scholarship fund.
-Once complete, the school will be able to support at least 15 military veterans annually to pursue a Carlson MBA, with scholarships of up to $20,000.
+Together, our benefactors have provided more than $10 million to veteran fellowship funds.
+The Carlson School is able to support over 15 military veterans annually to pursue a Carlson MBA, with fellowships of up to $20,000.

 You can show your appreciation for veterans by making a financial contribution, providing internship opportunities, or hiring these talented MBA graduates.